NP95/cc/README.md

-# Cache Coherency Performance and Validation Model
+# "CC": A Cache Coherency Performance and Validation Model

 ## Synopsis